GENERAL REGULATIONS/SAFETY REQUIREMENTS

 E. All players being transported in an open bed, on running boards or otherwise outside the cab area must wear helmets.
 THIS INCLUDES IN THE STAGING AREA

-G. Vehicle must be at complete stop for ingress/egress.
+G. Vehicle must be at a complete stop for ingress/egress.
 Players are not allowed to exit or enter ANY moving Vehicle.

 H. Players are never to stand, lay prone or supine next to a moving APC(s)/Tanks/POVs because of the turn radius blind spots.